 HMRC have issued initial information on the operation of Veterans National Insurance Contributions Holiday for employers with the introduction of the new NIC category V and an associated Veterans Upper Secondary Threshold (VUST).

 Freeport’s National Insurance

 HMRC have issued initial information on the operation of Freeports National Insurance Contributions Holiday for employers with the introduction of the new NIC categories F, I, S and L and an associated Freeports Upper Secondary Threshold (FUST).

 Health and Social Care Levy

-The government propose to introduce a new Health and Social Care Levy from 6th April 2022, initially included within the operation of National Insurance, and then from 6th April 2023 as a separate levy.
+The government introduced a new Health and Social Care Levy from 6th April 2022, initially included within the operation of National Insurance, and then from 6th April 2023 as a separate levy.

-Employers are requested to add a payslip message for the 2022/2023 tax year:
+Employers were requested to add a payslip message for the 2022/2023 tax year: